WilliamQD/financial-RAG/May_05/Report.md

 3. Added flow chart: FinancialLLMRetreivalFlow.pdf
 4. Improved structured output slightly, added description (more realistic results), tried gt but still doesn't work
-5. Ran all sample, see dropbox for csv and
+5. Ran all sample, see dropbox for csv and q distribution